UH-2 / 412EPX / UH-X Multipurpose Helicopter

 By 2005 Kawasaki Heavy Industries (KHI) was preparing to offer a utility version of its OH-1 scout helicopter as a replacement for Japan's Bell/Fuji UH-1Js.
 KHI decided to offer the indigenous solution for Japan's UH-X programme rather than propose licence-producing a Western-developed helicopter.
 The company held talks with Western manufacturers interested in helping it develop a utility helicopter based on the OH-1.
 The design would require significant enhancements, including a new cabin, drive train, transmission and avionics.

-Japan aims for its indigenous Kawasaki Heavy Industries (KHI) UH-X utility helicopter to be developed by its fiscal year 2017, which runs from 01 April 2017 to 31 March 2018.
+Japan aimed for its indigenous Kawasaki Heavy Industries (KHI) UH-X utility helicopter to be developed by its fiscal year 2017, which runs from 01 April 2017 to 31 March 2018.
 There are no plans for the Japan Air Self-Defense Force or Japan Maritime Self-Defense Force to operate the type.
-The performance of the UH-X will be similar to the UH-1J.
-It will have a passenger capacity of two pilots and 11 personnel, or a cargo capacity of 4,200lb (1,905kg).
-Maximum speed of the new type will be 260km/h (140kt) and the range will be the "same or longer" than the UH-1J's 480km (298 miles) range.
+The performance of the UH-X would be similar to the UH-1J.
+It would have a passenger capacity of two pilots and 11 personnel, or a cargo capacity of 4,200lb (1,905kg).
+Maximum speed of the new type would be 260km/h (140kt) and the range would be the "same or longer" than the UH-1J's 480km (298 miles) range.